Chapter Thirteen; Firebird

 He studies me, then softly; "Why did you not turn me over to Dalmar?"

 I thought I'd explained that.
 I thought my actions then, my words now...I shrug,

 "Feelings."
 I say, going for a bottle of water, taking a swallow.

 I'm not getting away easily I can see.

 "You learn to trust your feelings."
-I say, "You learn to prove you're right.
-That you
+I say, taking another mouthful of the water.

 "What do you intend?" he demand/asks.